couscouscricket/ODEsolver/README.md

 # ODEsolver
-Solves ordinary differential equations and plots time series and phase space with gnuplot.
+Solves ordinary differential equations.

-Uses gnuplot pipes
+Plots using gnuplot and gnuplot pipes

-Program written in C.
+Written in C.